NathanielHill/now-static-redirect/README.md

 Clone or fork this repository, and replace `<your-destination-domain>` with the location you would like to redirect to and `<your-source-domain>` with the location you would like to redirect from.

-Make sure you have [now-cli](https://github.com/zeit/now-cli) installed and then run run:
+Make sure you have a Zeit account and [now-cli](https://github.com/zeit/now-cli) installed, then run:

 ```
 now && now alias